johannesmik/neurons/docs/intro/srm_network.rst

 Questions
 ---------

-Why don't we define the weights at the initialization, but at every call of spiking?
+Q: Why don't we define the weights at the initialization, but at every call of spiking?

+A: Because the weights can change during the simulation (for example by STDP learning).
+So it is better to overgive the current weights at each call of check_spikes().

+Q: How do we come up with the parameters for our model?

+A: Honestly, we just invented them to fit for this example.
+Of course, if you want to use the model for real-world applications, you have to choose the parameters more sensibly.